mig82/RippleButton/README.md

 ## Implementation Notes

-This project was built using Kony Quantum 8.4.43.
+* This project was built using Kony Quantum 8.4.43.
+* I've tried and tested this component in Android native, iOS native and Web applications.

 ## Other Considerations